Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "No. My American friends all had telephones, even the wizarding ones."

 "I'd like to get you one so that you can keep in contact with the friends you make here.
 Just remember not to try sending it across the ocean to your family over the school year.
 To talk to them, I'll get you your own mirror."

 His face lit up from that news.
 "Thanks, Aunt Minnie!"

 Brianna frowned for a few seconds but said nothing.

 Minnie said, "I'll also be getting a mirror for you, Brianna.
 I'd imagine that you may wish to speak to your brother without your parents listening in.
 Would you like an owl now or when you start at Hogwarts?"

-The eight year old girl smiled brightly.
+The nine year old girl smiled brightly.
 "Now, please."